6 Web Personalization Examples to Learn From in 2025

 Trigger and data used: Visitor clicks on an ad for a credit card or mortgage.

-Personalization: Landing page highlights different credit card options, features, benefits, calculators, and CTAs tailored to the clicked ad.
-You also see cash offers for new customers.
+Personalization: The landing page highlights different credit card options, features, benefits, calculators, and CTAs tailored to the clicked ad.
+New customers also see cash offers.

 Result and takeaway: Visitors see content that matches their intent, making decisions faster and boosting conversions.
 Personalized landing pages create a smoother journey from ad to application.